 Low vacancy rates, strong rental yield and consistent capital growth make Newstead a great suburb for investors.
 Combining this with the inner-city location, easy access to a myriad of lifestyle amenities, restaurants and entertainment and Newstead is the perfect suburb for investors looking to attract young professionals as renters.
 The median apartment price in Newstead is $750,000 and with 64% of Newstead residents on annual incomes of over $80,000, it’s clearly heading in the same direction as neighbouring Teneriffe (Brisbane’s first $3 million suburb).

-The body corporate fees of both Chester and Ella are between $71 and $96 per week, depending on the size and style of the apartment you purchase.
+The body corporate fees of both Chester and Ella are expected to be between $71 and $96 per week, depending on the size and style of the apartment you purchase.